bertrandvidal/parse_this/README.md

         """
         return a_string * an_int, default * default

 MyClass.parse_me_if_you_can.parser.call(MyClass)
 ```

 The output will be the same as using `create_parser` on a regular method.
-The only difference is the use of the special value `Class` to specify where
-the `cls` argument is used.

 **Notes**:
   * The `classmethod` decorator is placed **on top** of the `create_parser`